 Good grief, this pie is unbelievable, that I am actually counting down the days until Thanksgiving next week when I can make it again.
 And also, how many times would be socially acceptable (and acceptable for my waist line) to make this during the holidays?
 Every week?
 It’s my new plan.

 After the pie is cooled and you cut into it, the little surprise of chocolate is a GEM!!!
 So you can easily drop the chocolate chips into the filling, but I kind of loved the idea of having the chocolate on the bottom.
 Either way works!
-But you can see below that nice chocolate bottom, sooooo delicious!!
+Top with vanilla ice cream, or just serve plain.

 It should be noted that I made two different pies for my book group: Paleo Pumpkin Cheesecake with Salted Caramel and this one.
 They were both a huge hit, and demolished by all.
 The chocoholic in me prefers this pecan pie, but some of my cheesecake friends really loved the other one!
 Personal preference I guess, but many of my friends walked away saying they were going to make BOTH for Thanksgiving.